Cool Gifts for Kids Who Don't Like to Play With Toys

 Disco balls and aquarium lamps are fun to watch and calming, too.
 Several years ago we gave out disco balls to all the kids who came to my son’s birthday party.
 It was by far the most popular goodie bag item we’ve ever presented.
-We got the disco balls for $5 each at a dollar store.
-They now start at $15 online.
-Aquarium lamps start at around $25.

 There was a summer where we had three different Gazillion Bubbles hurricane machines.
 We used the bubble-blowing machine so much that we had to replace it a few times.
 The self-blowing bubble maker generates more bubbles than anything we’ve ever seen.
-The only downside was the number of times we had to buy new one.
+The only downside was the number of times we had to buy a new one.

 Cause and Effect